shawndacosta/Credit_Card_Fraud_Detection/data/Data_Availability.md

 ## 📂 Data Availability

-Due to its large size, the original dataset is provided as a compressed file in this repository:

-- `creditcard.zip`
+The dataset is too large to include in this repository, even in compressed form.

-It is also publicly available on Kaggle: [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
+You can download it directly from Kaggle: [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)